[?] Subscribe To This Site

 Recent animal studies show MIT may cause allergies and nerve cell death.

-If you suffer from eczema, dry irritated scalp or skin, there could be a possibility you're having a reaction to SLS or MIT in your soaps or shampoo.
+So if you suffer from eczema, dry irritated scalp or skin, there could be a possibility you’re having a reaction to SLS or MIT in your soaps or shampoo.
 How can you know for sure?
-You could try switching to a chemical-free shampoo or soap for a few weeks and see if there's any improvement in your skin.
+You could try switching to a chemical-free shampoo or soap for a few weeks and see if there’s any improvement in your skin.

-One of the benefits of using a tea tree oil shampoo is the oil is a natural anti-microbial so this eliminates the need for MIT in your shampoo.
 The SLS may help your shampoo cut grease, but you could also use a few drops of tea tree oil to cut through the grease and reduce your exposure to this known skin irritant.

-You can find all-natural shampoos and soaps at your local health food store.
+You can find all-natural organic shampoos and soaps at your local health food store.
 Due to the growing demand for these types of products, there are more and more online retailers that sell chemical-free shampoos and soaps.

-back to Tea Tree Oil Home Page
+Home Page > Tea Tree Oil Home Page > Tea Tree Oil Shampoo